daos-stack/daos/docs/admin/administration.md

 required that all engines in the same system run the same DAOS version.

 !!! warning
-    Rolling upgrade is not supporting at this time.
+    Rolling update is not supporting at this time.